hellowac/mapnik-wiki-zh-cn/OptimizeRenderingWithPostGIS.md

     CREATE INDEX idx_buildings_code ON buildings USING btree(code);
 ```

+## Use asynchronous PostGIS datasource
+PostGIS datasource can be used asynchronously so SQL querries are processed by the postgres server while mapnik does actual rendering.
+Fine tuning explained in [[Postgis-async]].

 ## General Postgresql maintenance

 Keep your database optimized.
 You should run this SQL command from time to time: